SolarLiner/xay.net/docs/conventions.md

 # Conventions

-To make using dựng simple, the project sets up a series of convention that all projects must follow.
+To make using xây simple, the project sets up a series of convention that all projects must follow.
 In addition, plugins may enforce further language or framework-related conventions.

 ## Global conventions

 ### One project = one public artifact

-dựng's convention is to keep things simple.
+xây's convention is to keep things simple.
 Therefore any project corresponds to one public artifact.
 This can be multiple files (for example, a TypeScript projects compiles to JavaScript along with source maps and a definition file), however a project does not generate multiple artifacts.